RetGal/Dayon/resources/readme.txt

 OSX/macOS:

   A JRE (Java 8 or newer) is required.
-  You will also have to grant the "Screen Recording" permission to dayon_assisted:
+  You will also have to grant the "Screen Recording" permission to dayon_assisted.sh:
   System Preferences => Security and Privacy => Privacy => Screen Recording